Very Large Array: Characteristics

 The radio telescope comprises 27 independent antennas in use at a given time plus one spare, each of which has a dish diameter of 25 m and weighs 209 MT.
-The antennas are distributed along the three arms of a track, shaped in a wye (or Y-shaped) configuration, each of arm measuring 21 km long.
+The antennas are distributed along the three arms of a track, shaped in a wye (or Y-shaped) configuration, each of arms measuring 21 km long.
 Using the rail tracks that follow each of these arms—and that, at one point, intersect with U.S. Route 60 at a level crossing—and a specially designed lifting locomotive ("Hein's Trein"), the antennas can be physically relocated to a number of prepared positions, allowing aperture synthesis interferometry with up to 351 independent baselines: in essence, the array acts as a single antenna with a variable diameter.
 The angular resolution that can be reached is between 0.2±and arcseconds.

 There are four commonly used configurations, designated A (the largest) through D (the tightest, when all the dishes are within 600 m of the center point).
 The observatory normally cycles through all the various possible configurations (including several hybrids) every 16 months; the antennas are moved every three to four months.
 Moves to smaller configurations are done in two stages, first shortening the east and west arms and later shortening the north arm.
 This allows for a short period of improved imaging of extremely northerly or southerly sources.

 The frequency coverage is 74 MHz to 50 GHz (400±to cm).

 The Pete V. Domenici Science Operations Center (DSOC) for the VLA is located on the campus of the New Mexico Institute of Mining and Technology in Socorro, New Mexico.
 The DSOC also serves as the control center for the Very Long Baseline Array (VLBA), a VLBI array of ten 25 m dishes located from Hawaii in the west to the U.S. Virgin Islands in the east that constitutes the world's largest dedicated, full-time astronomical instrument.